axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

 <br>

 <h2>Taxes?</h2>
 <p style="text-align: justify; ">In the FIAT model, “taxes” disappear into the coffers of the County or State government.
-In the RADICAL model, the occupier pays a percentage of her winning bid to a community fund.
+In the <span style="font-size: smaller; ">RADICAL</span> model, the occupier pays a percentage of her winning bid to a community fund.
 The fund would be used to create common goods.
 </p>
 <p style="text-align: justify; ">But what is a community in this context?
 One possible way of defining this is to imagine the “community” as concentric circles emanating from the land in question.
 The community fund could then be governed as follows,
 </p>